-Oh, if only it where so, AM stations would be rich!
+Oh, if only it were so, AM stations would be rich!
 Rich, I tell you.
-This dates back to 1987 article in radio world that details how AM stations receiving Cuban interference could submit to the USIA (US Information Agency), the State Department VOA oversight organization, detailed interference reports and requests for reimbursement of lost revenue.
-In addition to that, the FCC would consider night time power increases and or pattern modifications, so long as no US or Canadian station was adversely effected by the changes.
+This dates back to a 1987 article in radio world that details how AM stations receiving Cuban interference could submit to the USIA (US Information Agency), the State Department VOA oversight organization, detailed interference reports and requests for reimbursement of lost revenue.
+In addition to that, the FCC would consider nighttime power increases and or pattern modifications, so long as no US or Canadian station was adversely affected by the changes.

 Then, for reasons only known to Fidel, Cuba began broadcasting high power on several frequencies.
 The stations suffering the worst interference were all in Florida; WINZ, Miami, WVCG, Coral Gables, WNWS, South Miami, WEAT, West Palm Beach, WQBA, Miami, WKAT Miami Beach and WSUN, St. Petersburg.

-The interference was worst in last fall and early spring.
-Several local newspaper articles were were written about the subject, noting that WICC developed a contest around the interference.
-The station would drop it’s carrier for 10 seconds at 6:30 and 7:10 pm.
-Listeners would then try to identify the Cuban songs playing on CMKA and drop a post card to WICC with that information.
-Winners were picked randomly from the all the correct answers received (CMKA would also be heard on the studio air monitor).
-Coincidentally, after several months of this, the Cuban station switched it’s programming to English.
+The interference was worst in the last fall and early spring.
+Several local newspaper articles were written about the subject, noting that WICC developed a contest around the interference.
+The station would drop its carrier for 10 seconds at 6:30 and 7:10 pm.
+Listeners would then try to identify the Cuban songs playing on CMKA and drop a postcard to WICC with that information.
+Winners were picked randomly from all the correct answers received (CMKA would also be heard on the studio air monitor).
+Coincidentally, after several months of this, the Cuban station switched its programming to English.

 In any case, I believe the USIA paid out a total of $500 K to the Florida stations.